Costa Rica Travel, Backpacking & Gap Year Guide

 Travelling & Backpacking in Costa Rica

 On our directory you can find travel packages with some of the worlds leading travel operators where you can get off the beaten track and immerse yourself in the culture of the country.
-If you are looking to make the most of the experience though and to see as much as possible in the most enjoyable way possible we highly recommend joining an organised small group holiday.
-You will get to see the highlights and get an authentic experience.
+If you are looking to make the most of the experience though and to see as much as possible our experiences will appeal to you.
+You will get to enjoy the highlights of the country and get a really authentic experience.
 This country really does have everything!
 Get inspired to visit Costa Rica today.

 Costa Rica Travel Tips